davidmalik2019/Data_cleaning_dataset/README.md

 (a) Auto fit row and column, that is the dataset is mot organized properly
 (b) find and replace unwanted data format by selecting all the dataset and click Find+Replace button
 (c) Use TRIM and PROPER function to remove unwated space on the text
     and make every Name to start with capital letter
+(d) Remove duplicated values (copy the whole dataset and click on Remove duplicate button after clicking Data header on ms-excel)